brinjal curry

 Variations of Eggplant Curry

 • This recipe uses minimal amount of spices.
 Traditional Indian dishes are lighter in the usage of spices, keeping the flavor of vegetables intact, so does this recipe.
 You may adjust the spices to your taste.
-You may use more garam masala, curry powder or even sambar powder if you prefer.
+You may use more garam masala, Curry Powder or even sambar powder if you prefer.

 • This recipe gives you a moderate amount of gravy.
 For more gravy, you may add ¼ cup of thick coconut milk at the last step before turning off the stove.
 For a dry curry, add lesser water and evaporate most of the liquid.